DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-5-24-page-not-found.md

 ```
 At this point, you should be able to toggle between the 'home' and 'other' pages.
 Notice the URL changes to reflect the active route.
 You can also switch routes by entering the url directly: http://localhost:4200/other or http://localhost:4200/home

-So, what do we do if a user enters a page that we do not have, such as http://localhost:4200/bad?
-The user ends up on a blank page and that's not very friendly!
+So, what happens if a user enters a page that we do not have, such as http://localhost:4200/bad?
+The user ends up on a **blank** page and that's not very friendly!
 Let's handle this page-not-found situation.

 First, we add a new component we can route to when the path is invalid.
 On your command line enter